Hobart, Launceston, Cradle Coast

 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (see withdrawal dates explained for more information).

-2. Apply basic biological techniques in a laboratory setting and perform individual and collaborative field and laboratory tasks
+- Apply biological techniques in a laboratory setting and perform individual and collaborative tasks

 Please note: international students should refer to this page to get an indicative course cost.

-AT2: Data collection, interpretation and presentation – 30%
+AT2: Data collection, interpretation and scientific report (35%)

 |Timetable||View the lecture timetable | View the full unit timetable|